Azure/FTA-WelcomeKits/hybrid/deployment/cluster/Deployment-23h2.md

 - Permissions to the Key Vault
 - The credentials for the LCM user, local user and keys for the storage accounts will be written to the Key Vault

+During the section of the deployment where the storage is configured if the option to only create the infrastructure volume then the volumes for the workloads will need to be created manually.
+If the option to to create the volumes is selected then these volumes are created as

 Once this is complete then the next step is to run the validation.
-This includes all of the checked which have been mentioned in the Deployment Planning and Readiness, so these should complete successfully, if the readiness checks have been complete.
+This includes all of the checks which have been mentioned in the Deployment Planning and Readiness, so these should complete successfully, if the readiness checks have been complete.

 Once these are successful then then the deployment can now be started.
 It is expected the deployment to take 2.5-3 hours with some steps taking 30-45 minutes to complete.
 This deployment process can be monitored from the Azure Stack HCI Cluster Resource and then under deployments.